 After the Compute Engine is ready, click the "Create" button.

-744 minutes is 31 days, so the VM will always be free and won't use your credit.
+720 hours is 30 days, and 744 minutes is 31 days, so the VM will be free for the whole month, and won't use your credit at all.
 If you don't see that, then double-check the settings, or let me know.

 Click the "Create" button.
 You should now see your machine listed: